Graduate students at Indiana University can certify their graduate language proficiency in French one of the following ways:

 In-depth proficiency in French can be demonstrated by completing a course at the F500-level or higher with a grade of B or better.
 After successful completion of the course, please contact the Graduate Student Services Coordinator to have the proficiency certified.

-Any special situations should be addressed with the departmental language examiner for French: Dr. Kelly Sax.
+Any special situations should be addressed with the departmental language examiner for French: Kelly Kasper-Cushman.